-Our current price is $99 per diver, unless a discount is offered for certain times.
-Riders are half price and can look through the glass bottom.
-We accept the major cards, MasterCard, Visa, American Express, Diners Club, Discover, eldest child and… oh yes, cash.
+Our current price is $150 for divers over 12, $130 5-12.
+Riders are $75 and can look through the glass bottom.
+Online Visa, Mastercard are good.
+On board we accept the major cards, MasterCard, Visa, American Express, Diners Club, Discover, eldest child and… oh yes, cash.
 (Eldest child must be Bermudian, and able to lift diving helmets as crew.
 Otherwise keep child, and we will take cash instead).
 Our bank does not take traveler’s checks.
 Do not change your US dollars into Bermudian dollars, as the US dollar is accepted island wide and is considered equal (by us).
 Some banks charge you a foreign exchange fee when you use your US card here, so you,and we, save by your using cash.
 More info concerning money.

 How much are photos?

-Undersea portraits are $15 per person, plus a $10 charge for the disc.
+Undersea portraits are now include in the price, unless booking is made through a reseller (Trip Advisor).
 We do not do prints.
 One usually gets over twice as many photos as there are people.
-Three people will pay $55 ($15+$15+$15+$10=$55) and get 7-10 photos.
+Three people Trip Advisor passengers would pay $70 ($20+$20+$20+$10=$70) and get 7-10 photos.
 We do not sell videos.
 However, you usually get a short clip if you have ordered photos.
 If you have photographic toys, GoPros etc, bring them.
 Buying some of our photos enlists our photographic assistance.

 Where do you leave from?